AntJanus/WebDevelopment.META/Book/3-Getting Employed/5-resumes.md

 With every job you put in your resume, there's the title and dates, sure, but there should also be a description.
 A description should be succinct and truly explain what you do.
 Here's an example of one of my descriptions:

-> Developed tools for lead generator and monetizations platforms as well as high-availability APIs to power front-end applications.
+> Developed tools for lead generation and monetization platforms as well as high-availability APIs to power front-end applications.

 What's important in the description is that it already tells you some stuff I've worked with implicitly and explicitly: